StanForever/awesome-websites/README.md

 * [https://asciinema.org](https://asciinema.org/) : Forget screen recording apps and blurry video.
 Enjoy a lightweight, purely text-based approach to terminal recording and sharing.
 * [https://guacamole.apache.org](https://guacamole.apache.org/) : Access your computers from anywhere.
 * [https://algorithm-visualizer.org](https://algorithm-visualizer.org) : Algorithm Visualizer is an interactive online platform that visualizes algorithms from code.
 Learning an algorithm gets much easier with visualizing it.
+* [https://www.autoregex.xyz](https://www.autoregex.xyz/) : Regex is difficult to write and comprehend to the average human.
+This website uses artificial intelligence to automate this task by translating back and forth between English and RegEx.

 ## B :
 * [https://bundle.js.org](https://bundle.js.org) : A quick and easy way to bundle, minify, and compress (gzip and brotli) your ts, js, jsx and npm projects all online, while returning the final bundle file size.